A | B | C |

 Life and Times of Hank Greenberg (2000) G documentary

-This is an unfortunately unspectacular biography of the baseball life of the great Hank Greenberg.
+This is an unfortunately unspectacular biography of baseball great Hank Greenberg.
 His life wasn't that interesting to begin with, which narrows this film's appeal strictly to baseball-history fans.
 It doesn't produce the "extra edge" needed for it to appeal to everybody.
 Starring: Hank Greenberg, Bob Feller, Charlie Gehringer, Walter Matthau, Alan Dershowitz.
 Directed by: Aviva Kempner.

 The Life Aquatic (2004) R comedy